 For many companies there are significant areas of uncertainty.
 How will Governments respond with new laws and regulations?
 How determined will they be to make changes and over what time-scales?
 How would extra taxes and price rises affect the profitability of different offerings?
 For how much longer can certain activities continue?
 What if the public mood changes?
 Maybe there will be more pressure and demand for more proactive and positive corporate responses.
-People may reconnect with nature and be more concerned and engaged with the impact of climate change upon it and the environment (Wilson, 1984).
-Not reacting might damage a corporate reputation or result in the loss an early mover advantage.
+People may reconnect with nature and be more concerned and engaged with the external environment (Wilson, 1984).
+Are there risks from not reacting, whether to a corporate reputation or of loosing an early mover advantage?
 Those who wait on the sidelines may miss the boat.